mysticcoders/www/_posts/2010-02-01-integrating-html5-and-wicket.markdown

             }
         });
 </pre>
-<p>We've defined a custom Object for use with our new <code>Html5Video</code> component, and it will hold the appropriate attributes we would need to output either a <code>src</code> attribute or a <code>source</code> tag.
+We've defined a custom Object for use with our new <code>Html5Video</code> component, and it will hold the appropriate attributes we would need to output either a <code>src</code> attribute or a <code>source</code> tag.
 You can also see from this example that we've got a few booleans we're overriding by default, and more available in the actual implementation.
-Let's take a look at the <code>Html5Video</code> component:</p>
+Let's take a look at the <code>Html5Video</code> component:\n
 <pre lang="java" colla="+">
 public class Html5Video extends Html5Media {